vanichols/Effect-of-crop-rotation-on-weed-biomass-and-density-literature-summary/README.md

 ## Description

 The dataset consists of data extracted from a systematic search of peer-reviewed literature using ISI Web of Knowledge (WoS).
-Searches were conducted using the following Boolean strings:
+Searches were conducted using the following Boolean string:

-("crop rotation*" OR "crop sequence*" OR "multiple cropping*") AND (management* OR control*) AND ("weed biomass*" OR "weed density*" OR "weed seed bank*") NOT (orchard* OR vineyard* OR agroforestry*)

 ("crop rotation*" OR "crop sequence*" OR "multiple cropping*" OR “organic”) AND (management* OR control*) AND ("weed biomass*" OR "weed density*" OR "weed seed bank*") NOT (orchard* OR vineyard* OR agroforestry*)